DWCarrot/RPGItems-reloaded-wiki/Update-to-Lore-based-item-identification.md

 - /rpgitemupdate upgrade
 - /rpgitemupdate downgrade

-# Possible Issus
+# Possible Issues

-- Some plugins may handle metadata incorrectly thus break the NBT tag
-- There are still data stored in lore.
+- Data are stored in lore.
 Players with permissions can still modify them.